All Events

 Mark your calendars for the 2026 Midwest Security and Police Conference/Expo!
 It's set to take place August 13th and 14th, 2026.

-We hope to see you at the Tinley Park Convention Center in 2026!
+We hope to see you at the Tinley Park Convention Center!

 Find more information at http://mspce.com/